JamesHutchison/pytest-hot-reloading/README.md

     - Default: `4852`.
     - Command line: `--daemon-port`
 - `PYTEST_DAEMON_PYTEST_NAME`
     - The name of the pytest executable.
+Used for spawning the daemon.
     - Default: `pytest`.
     - Command line: `--pytest-name`
 - `PYTEST_DAEMON_WATCH_GLOBS`